 Last winter I had a free week between house sits in England and was looking for a way to pass the time.
 I have a friend living in Nice who invited me to fly down for the week.
 Figuring it was a great way to escape the cold, damp English winter, I agreed.
 It was a very spontaneous winter escape.
 But then I accidentally fell in love with Nice!
-But what about moving to Nice?
+But what about moving to Nice, France?
 I wondered, “Could I actually live here or is that an impossible dream?”

 I arrived in France quite ignorant but hopeful, visualizing the dream of my ideal life in a charming little French apartment.
 Now I’m slightly less ignorant and even more hopeful.
 I’m so close to grabbing that dream I can almost taste it!

 Here’s how it happened…

 Valuable tips on moving to Nice – maybe it’s not an impossible dream?

 France is one of the 26 countries that make up the Schengen Zone.
 This limits US citizens (and others) to a maximum stay of 90 days within a 180-day period anywhere within the zone.
 When the 90 days are up, you need to leave the Schengen Zone for 90 days before re-entering.

 Since I have no interest in being a permanent nomad or hopping over to Croatia every 90 days, I decide to apply for a 1-year long stay visa for France.
 This will allow me to live in Nice and travel freely throughout the Schengen Zone for the duration of my visa.

 The long-stay visa application process is not easy!
 In the past seven weeks since my arrival, I have been totally focused on the preparation required JUST TO APPLY for the visa.
 Once the preparation is done, I will need to apply in person at the French Consulate in Chicago, which is closest to my “legal” US address in Minnesota.